-How to Become an Occupational Therapist Assistant
+How to Become an Occupational Therapy Assistant

-Occupational therapist assistants enjoy a greatly satisfying career working directly with patients of all ages to help them grow and develop positive skills, rehabilitate after injury, manage a multitude of chronic illnesses and conditions, and improve their quality of life dramatically in many other ways.
+Occupational therapy assistants enjoy a greatly satisfying career working directly with patients of all ages to help them grow and develop positive skills, rehabilitate after injury, manage a multitude of chronic illnesses and conditions, and improve their quality of life dramatically in many other ways.

-An occupational therapist (OT) assistant works under the direction of an occupational therapist to guide patients in prescribed therapeutic activities and exercises, often using specialized equipment, in order to help them achieve or recover their full, independent and healthy lifestyles in spite of injury or disability.
+An occupational therapy (OT) assistant works under the direction of an occupational therapist to guide patients in prescribed therapeutic activities and exercises, often using specialized equipment, in order to help them achieve or recover their full, independent and healthy lifestyles in spite of injury or disability.

 Most often, a school that grants associate degrees will provide a formal practicum in which students work under the supervision of a licensed occupational therapist.
 When it is not part of the formal curriculum, students must arrange to obtain this supervised training separately.
-The length of this field work varies by state, but is at least eight weeks in duration.
+The required length of this field work varies by state, but is at least eight weeks in duration.
 The practicum offered in most schools may last longer than minimum requirements.

 Licensing and/or Certification

 Graduates must pass the National Board for Certification in Occupational Therapy (NBCOT) certification examination.
-OT assistants take the Certified Occupational Therapist Assistant (COTA) exam.
+OTAs take the Certified Occupational Therapist Assistant (COTA) exam.
 Once candidates have their associate degree, documented fieldwork experience, and passing COTA exam grade in hand, they may apply to their state for licensure, which is essentially a verification process for the above qualifications.

 Necessary Skills and Qualities

-Occupational therapist assistants need good physical fitness because they will be physically active for an entire work shift.
+Occupational therapy assistants need good physical fitness because they will be physically active for an entire work shift.
 The job also requires a great deal of patience and compassion.
 These professionals are in almost constant patient contact; they must love working with people and be able to communicate clearly and with appropriate tact and sensitivity.

 Opportunities for Advancement